 - Involuntary movement in the torso, face, and limbs.

-- Problems with feeding.
+- Problems with feeding and talking.

 Ataxic Cerebral Palsy